 Chief Justice Hecht was appointed to the district court in 1981 and was elected to the court of appeals in 1986.
 Before taking the bench, he was a partner in the Locke firm in Dallas.
 He holds a B.A. degree with honors in philosophy from Yale University, and a J.D. degree cum laude from the SMU School of Law, where he was a Hatton W. Sumners Scholar.
 He clerked for Judge Roger Robb on the U.S. Court of Appeals for the District of Columbia Circuit and was a Lieutenant in the U.S. Navy Reserve Judge Advocate General Corps.

-Chief Justice Hecht is a Life Member of the American Law Institute and a member of the Texas Philosophical Society.
+He is President of the national Conference of Chief Justices, a Member of the American Academy of Arts and Sciences, a Life Member of the American Law Institute and a member of Council, and a member of the Texas Philosophical Society.

 He won re-election in November 2020 to a term that ends December 31, 2026.